kooken/kooken/README.md

 # Hi there! 👋 I'm Maria.

 Welcome to my GitHub profile!
-I'm passionate about Python and Data Science.
-Here, you'll find a collection of projects and repositories that reflect my journey and exploration in the exciting world of data.
+I'm passionate about coding.
+Here, you'll find a collection of projects and repositories that reflect my journey and exploration in the exciting world of programming.

 ## About Me